Stefan Anikewich, CYONY CLUB Program Volunteer Director

 But if you ask Tim why he volunteers so much of his time, he will tell you a very simple answer, “It’s all for the kids”.
 Like so many of the volunteer coaches and parents that will be associated with this program, It is that grounded approach that will drive this program to be successful.

 All of these individuals will work DIRECTLY with our runners and coaching staff to ensure that the key elements of a successful and sustainable training program are in place.
-This unparalleled access to accomplished NCAA coaches in an environment driven by Catholic values, will set us apart from other local running clubs.
-This list will continue to grow.

 How to Register (rolling registration):